 Recognising exemplar practice in health service organisations

 This strategy is intended to facilitate the identification and sharing of information on safe and good-quality practice between organisations managing similar issues.
-During consultation on the review of the Australian Health Service Safety and Quality Accreditation (AHSSQA) Scheme, health service organisations asked that a mechanism be established to recognise exemplar practice.
+During the consultation on the review of the Australian Health Service Safety and Quality Accreditation (AHSSQA) Scheme, health service organisations asked that a mechanism be established to recognise exemplar practice.

 Process for nominating exemplar practice identified at assessment